luisgerhorst/ccms/README.md

 CCMS is a Content-Management-System for blogs, it doesn't require any custom backend (such as PHP, Ruby on Rails or node.js).
 This is possible by using [CouchDB](http://couchdb.apache.org)'s HTTP API.
 Another important feature is that the site dynamically loads required contents from the database using JavaScript.
 This means there's no reload while navigating on the blog.

-CCMS is currently in early **ALPHA**.
-If you anyway want to try it just [send me a mail](mailto:luis@luisgerhorst.de) and I'll help you with the installation.
-Thanks!
+CCMS is currently in **BETA**.

 # Installation

 Just open `/install.html` in your browser and follow the instructions.
+If you've got problems feel free to send me a [mail](mailto:luis@luisgerhorst.de).

 ## Help